encodewithrohit/EDA_Russia_Presidential_Election_2024_Exit_Poll_Data/README.md

 **Objective :**

-- Motive is delve into the data for further exploration to find if the Exit Poll result matches with the actual outcome.
+- Motive is to delve into the data for further exploration to find if the Exit Poll result matches with the actual outcome.

 **Dataset Description :**